 You can also mark the title(s) you are interested in and click Compare at the bottom of the screen (up to 4 journals).
 Then you will get an overview of all metrics per journal next to each other.
 Or you can add the journals to your Favorites list (up to 50 journals).
 To be able to add titles to your favorites you need to sign in with a Clarivate account.
 You can find your lists at the top of the page, under My favorites.
 Unfortunately it's not possible to customize the metrics shown.

 When you select one journal of click on the title of a journal in the list, you go to the Journal Profile with information about the journal (like ISSN and publisher) and the journal metrics, including the Journal Impact Factor, for the current year, the Journal Citation Relations, Open Access data etc.

-When you scroll down the page, you can select additional information.
+When you scroll down the page, you can see additional information.
 Especially Rank by Journal Impact Factor is important: it shows the quartile and JIF Percentile of the journal within its own category or categories.

 These journal metrics are used in Journal Citation Reports:

 |Calculated by dividing the number of citations in the JCR year by the total number of articles published in the two previous years

 |Citations in 2022 to items published in 2020 and 2021 divided by the number of citable items published in 2020 and 2021